axelarnetwork/axelar-docs/pages/validator/external-chains/ethereum.md

 In this guide we will be installing `Geth` with the built-in launchpad PPAs (Personal Package Archives) on Ubuntu.
 If you are on different OS, please refer to the [official Documentation](https://geth.ethereum.org/docs/getting-started).

+Note: For post merge sync Geth version should be minimum 1.10.18-stable

 ##### 1. Enable launchpad repository

 ```bash